3 Best Fertilizer Stocks to Buy Now

 It’s true that fertilizer stocks are inherently boring, to some degree.
 We’re talking about minerals, not exciting electric vehicles or tech.
 However, the essential nature of these vital products that ensure our high living standards is starting to be recognized by the market.
 And with global food demand steadily increasing, it’s becoming clear that companies with well-established supply chains are going to be even more important to the national security of many countries.

 Inflationary forces are obviously what many investors are focused on when considering fertilizer stocks.
-Not all ride the same waves, as is evident in the performance this year of the 52-stock VanEck Agribusiness ETF (NYSEARCA:MOO).
+Not all ride the same waves, as is evident in the recent performance of the 52-stock VanEck Agribusiness ETF (NYSEARCA:MOO).
 That exchange-traded fund is down more than 9% since Russia’s invasion of Ukraine.

 However, there are some strong long-term growth trends that are worth factoring in.
 As the valuations of many of these stocks have come down, let’s dive into some of the best fertilizer stocks to consider right now.